Food law inspections

 Businesses with significant non compliances and scoring 4 in three of the above categories will be inspected again in 3 months.

-The risk assessment system ensures that inspection resources are targeted at non-compliant establishments.
+Risk assessment ensures that inspection resources are targeted at non-compliant establishments.

 It is not normal practice to give prior notification of inspections.
-However, some visits are carried out by appointment in certain circumstances.
+In certain circumstances, visits are carried out by appointment.

 Food hygiene training